next-hat/nanocl/docs/MULTI_CONTAINER_CARGO_AUDIT.md

 GET  /cargoes/{key}/replicas/{replica}/containers/{name}
 GET  /cargoes/{key}/replicas/{replica}/containers/{name}/logs
 POST /cargoes/{key}/replicas/{replica}/containers/{name}/restart
-POST /cargoes/{key}/exec   # body includes replica and container selectors
 ```

 The existing client method for `/cargoes/{key}/instances` has no matching daemon/OpenAPI route (`crates/nanocld_client/src/cargo.rs:227-248`) and should be replaced during the breaking client change.
-Current exec hardcodes `{cargo_key}.c`, which does not even match current random creation names (`bin/nanocld/src/utils/exec.rs:16-28` versus `utils/container/cargo.rs:263-267`); require replica/container when ambiguous and permit omission only for exactly one replica with one app.
+Remove the Cargo-keyed exec API and grouped kill API instead of preserving implicit single-container shortcuts: a Cargo can contain multiple replicas, apps, init containers, and an internal sandbox, so it is not a concrete process target.
+A later pull request should add top-level process commands and process-targeted endpoints equivalent to `nanocl exec PROCESS -- COMMAND...` and `nanocl kill PROCESS`; until then, no Cargo exec/kill compatibility endpoint is exposed.
+The existing singular process kill endpoint may remain as the foundation for that follow-up, with its Cargo-named payload type renamed separately.

 ### CLI